-The LTC2484 includes an on-chip temperature sensor.
+The LTC2480 includes an on-chip temperature sensor.
 The temperature sensor is selected by setting IM = 1 in the serial input data stream.
 Conversions are performed directly on the temperature sensor by the converter.
 While operating in this mode, the device behaves as a temperature to bits converter.
 The digital reading is proportional to the absolute temperature of the device.
 This feature allows the converter to linearize temperature sensors or continuously remove temperature effects from external sensors.
 Several applications leveraging this feature are presented in more detail in the applications section.
-While operating in this mode, the speed is set to normal independent of control bit SPD.
+While operating in this mode, the gain is set to 1 and the speed is set to normal independent of the control bits (GS2, GS1, GS0 and SPD).